econnet/econ/econ-1.0.rst

 The repo's purpose is to hold
-all information associated with the product from inception to marketing, technical and organizational.
+all information associated with the product from inception to production and marketing, technical and organizational.

 The repo contains also the information about